-My research focuses on the systematics and evolution of Diptera, or true flies, with emphasis on aquatic Culicomorpha, particularly Dixiae (meniscus midges) and Simuliidae (black flies).
-Additionally, students under my direction have published studies on Blephariceridae (net-winged midges), Psychodidae (sand and moth flies), Tachinidae (tachinids), Thaumaleidae (seepage midges), and Buprestidae (jewel beetles).
-During my postdoctorate, I studied evolutionary relationships within the Eremoneura, with emphasis on the Empidoidea (dance flies, dolichopodids, and relatives).
-Typically, all of our research projects, which are often collaborations with colleagues, have strong phylogenetic underpinnings, with morphological and/or molecular data being brought to bear to infer both intra- and interspecific relationships, the latter spanning species groups to infraorders.
+My research focuses on the systematics and evolution of Diptera, or true flies, with emphasis on aquatic Culicomorpha, particularly Dixidae (meniscus midges) and Simuliidae (black flies).
+Additionally, students and postdoctorals under my direction have published studies on Blephariceridae (net-winged midges), Psychodidae (sand and moth flies), Tachinidae (tachinids), Thaumaleidae (seepage midges), and Buprestidae (jewel beetles).
+Our research projects, which are typically collaborations with world renowned systematist colleagues, have strong field components and phylogenetic underpinnings, the latter using data gleaned from morphological and molecular sources.

-I have a keen interest in understanding how nuclear genes inately differ in their ability to convey phylogenetic signal across evolutionary time and through the years have developed several new markers for use in my projects.
-These include 5intG (Senatore et al. 2014), BZF (Senatore et al. 2014), CAD (Moulton & Wiegmann, 2004), ECP1 (Senatore et al. 2014), LGL (Winkler et al. 2015), MAC (Winkler et al. 2015), and MCS (Winkler et al. 2015).
-Our latest initiative in marker discovery and implementation involves moving away from PCR-/Sanger-based methods to NextGen sequencing platforms in order to identify and sample portions of dozens, if not hundreds, of nuclear markers.
+I have a keen interest in understanding how nuclear genes differ in their ability to convey phylogenetic signal across evolutionary time and through the years have developed several fast-evolving single copy markers.
+These include CAD (Moulton & Wiegmann, 2004), BZF (Senatore et al. 2014), 5intG (Senatore et al. 2014), ECP1 (Senatore et al. 2014), LGL (Winkler et al. 2015), MAC (Winkler et al. 2015), and MCS (Winkler et al. 2015).
+Our latest phylogenetic endeavors involve moving away from traditional PCR-/Sanger-based methods to NextGen sequencing platforms.

 My philosophy of instruction rests on fostering engagement, promoting self-instruction, and establishing high expectations.
 I believe teachers have limited ability to actually teach students anything.
 Rather, we can only motivate students to teach themselves.
 My teaching goals, in addition to presenting students with the basic principles of course topics, are to stimulate students’ interest, encourage them to synthesize information from multiple sources simultaneously (i.e., from insect morphology, ecology, and behavior in the case of Insect Taxonomy), and to increase their ability to solve scientific problems.
 Therefore, I see my primary pedagogical role as assisting students to learn how to search for and construct a complete answer as we work through subject matter by stimulating active learning, appreciation for the art of questioning, and comfort with the idea that being wrong is a part of learning.
 In short, I seek to move students beyond the occupation where the question is provided (student) to one where they ask and answer questions (self-directed learner).
 Eventually perhaps, given suitable dedication and perfection of these skills, they can attain mastery of the subject matter.